-Perhaps not surprisingly, the answer is sometimes yes, sometimes no. Vitamin C is a popular component of many topically applied skin care products, where it has definite observed benefits when used above certain concentrations (5-15%).
-At the surface, it acts as an anti-oxidant, combating damage caused by free radicals created by environmental pollutants and ultraviolet radiation exposure.
-This can help prevent formation of new wrinkles that occur when free radicals are present on skin.
-Vitamin C has also been shown to penetrate and transfer to epidermal tissue where it aids in cellular repair and promotes collagen production.
+Vitamin C has also been shown to penetrate and transfer to epidermal tissue, where it aids in cellular repair, and promotes collagen production.
 It is beyond the scope of this article to explore all of the mechanisms and variables by which vitamin C benefits skin, but clearly, it does provide some genuine value.
-Whether or not it provides benefits to hair is less dependent upon complicated cellular processes and more dependent upon some basic chemical properties.

-Vitamin C is the common name for ascorbic acid, a small chiral molecule, in other words one that can occur in two different forms that are non-superimposable mirror images of one another.
-The type of ascorbic acid found in plants, synthesized in animals and used in cosmetic and food products is the left-handed molecule (levorotatory enantiomer) of ascorbic acid (L-ascorbic acid).
-For whatever reason, the right-handed version (dextrorotatory) does not occur in nature and the lab-synthesized version offers no benefits over its more readily available isomer.
+Vitamin C is the common name for ascorbic acid, a small chiral molecule — in other words, one that can occur in two different forms that are non-superimposable mirror images of one another.
+The type of ascorbic acid found in plants, synthesized in animals and used in cosmetic and food products is the left-handed molecule (levorotatory enantiomer”> of ascorbic acid (L-ascorbic acid”>.
+For whatever reason, the right-handed version (dextrorotatory”> does not occur in nature and the lab-synthesized version offers no benefits over its more readily available isomer.

 As with many acids, vitamin C — ascorbic acid — can act as a mild clarifying agent in shampoo and can be effective in helping remove mineral buildup accumulated on the surface of the hair.
-This improves the ability of the hair to accept moisture, which makes it more soft and supple and resistant to tangling and breakage.
+This improves the ability of the hair to accept moisture, which makes it more soft and supple and more resistant to tangling and breakage.

-The presence of multiple hydroxyl groups (oxygen-hydrogen, -OH) makes ascorbic acid extremely hygroscopic, meaning it attracts and binds water to itself.
+The presence of multiple hydroxyl groups (oxygen-hydrogen, -OH”> makes ascorbic acid extremely hygroscopic, meaning it attracts and binds water to itself.
 For this reason, vitamin C can act as a humectant and effective moisturizer in hair products when used in conditioners, leave-in conditioners and styling products.

 They also can react with both natural melanin and synthetic dye molecules resident in the cortex of the hair strands and bleach color from hair, while simultaneously causing physical damage to it.
-For this reason, free radical scavengers, such as vitamin C can be quite useful in color retention and maintaining the health and integrity of hair.
-Ascorbic acid is water soluble and is thus not a concern for build up or accumulation on the surface of hair, even when non-mainstream cleansing methods are employed (low-poo, no-poo).
+For this reason, free radical scavengers such as vitamin C can be quite useful in color retention and maintaining the health and integrity of hair.
+Ascorbic acid is water soluble, and is thus not a concern for buildup or accumulation on the surface of hair, even when non-mainstream cleansing methods are employed (low-poo, no-poo”>.

 Oftentimes, vitamin C is used as a preservative or pH adjuster in hair care products and has no significant impact at all on final properties of the product.
 If it appears as one of the last few ingredients, below what is known as the one-percent line, you can be assured that this is the case.